Storing and Retrieving Variables

 [Calculate: value=A+B]

-[=:A+B]You should avoid using early evaluation inside NCalc expressions.
-It is unnecessary, more difficult to read and error-prone.
-For example if A contained a single comma character:
+Avoid using Early Evaluation inside NCalc expressions.
+It is unnecessary, harder to read, and more error-prone.
+For example, if A contains a single comma character:

 [Calculate: value=A+B]